 The refraction may be related to aircraft con trails or may be the result of large scale atmospheric cells as the land surface heated up though this is unlikely as the seeing improved even though the heating continued.
 The last 5 cloud images show the effects on an aircraft con trail about an hour after the effect was imaged on the Sun.
 Note that in one frame the distortion is so bad that Mercury disappears and also the distance that the bright area is visible from the Sun.
 No more events were noticed during the transit.

-Here is a .GIF animation of this event ( beware it's 12 MBytes ! ) I also have a movie of this event but it is too large to put on this web site
+Here is a .GIF animation of this event ( beware it's 12 MBytes ! ) (Broken link has now been fixed 20190824) I also have a movie of this event but it is too large to put on this web site

 Click on any picture to see a